pwnchaurasia/pwnchaurasia.github.io/content/Engineering/websocket_in_fast_api.md

 <b>Why Redis Wins</b>

-- <span class="span_highlight">Optimized Broadcasting:</span>Pub/Sub efficiently delivers messages with minimal latency.
+- <span class="span_highlight">Optimized Broadcasting:</span> Pub/Sub efficiently delivers messages with minimal latency.
-- <span class="span_highlight">Scalable Architecture:</span>Supports clustering and sharding for handling massive user loads.
+- <span class="span_highlight">Scalable Architecture:</span> Supports clustering and sharding for handling massive user loads.
-- <span class="span_highlight">Lower CPU Overhead:</span>Offloads message distribution from the application server.
+- <span class="span_highlight">Lower CPU Overhead:</span> Offloads message distribution from the application server.
-- <span class="span_highlight">High Throughput:</span>Handles thousands of messages per second with minimal performance loss.
+- <span class="span_highlight">High Throughput:</span> Handles thousands of messages per second with minimal performance loss.
-- <span class="span_highlight">Reliable Scaling:</span>Works with load balancers and multiple Redis instances for redundancy.
+- <span class="span_highlight">Reliable Scaling:</span> Works with load balancers and multiple Redis instances for redundancy.

+This setup lets us scale horizontally - just add more servers like adding more pizza to a party.
+Each server is independent but they all work together through Redis, like a well-oiled machine (that runs on caffeine).
+That's it!
+No memory leaks, no server drama, just clean, scalable code!

 ## The Dream Scale: Handling Thousands of Users
 Now that we’ve scaled with Redis, let’s dream bigger.
 What if your app goes viral and needs to handle thousands (or millions) of users?
 Enter RabbitMQ (and friends).